 In concluding, researchers often describe the implications of the study in terms of future research.

 If the Abstract and Discussion indicate that the study and research topic do pertain to your loved one with autism, the References section may be more useful to you than reading the details in the other sections of the study because it represents a focused list of primary source information for you.
 More importantly, it will give you all the identifying information you need to locate the references listed through an online database or in a library.

 Authors conduct a literature review of relevant studies before conducting a study and, as mentioned earlier, cite all applicable references in the Background/Introduction section.
 In the References section, the authors provide the full references.

 Be aware that researchers may sometimes be influenced by a “conflict of interest.”
 It is always wise to consider the source of funding behind the research.
 In most instances, authors acknowledge their source of funding by referencing the funding agency and grant number, if applicable, on the first page of the report or right before the Reference section.

 In general, be skeptical when evaluating the research.
 Always bear in mind that you are your child’s most important advocate, and there are many knowledgeable parents and professionals in the autism community with whom you can discuss questions or concerns about the research.
 In the final analysis, it is up to you to decide if a particular study makes sense, or has what researchers refer to as face validity, for your son, daughter, or other family member.
-A parent is the leading expert when it comes to his or her own child and if something doesn’t “ring true” to you, trust your own instincts, gather more information and make the best, fully informed decision you can.
+A parent is the leading expert when it comes to their own child and if something doesn’t “ring true” to you, trust your own instincts, gather more information and make the best, fully informed decision you can.